1821 Info 8b: Caleb Crompton

 His part in that premiership remains central to the club's mythology.
 One night in 2000, the Demons took that cup, placed it at half-forward on the spot from where Crompton had kicked and made a pact about what they would achieve that season.
 They reached the grand final, but were soundly beaten.

 Crompton, known as "Froggy", was a famously dependable back pocket and occasional rover, who had been a reserve in two earlier Melbourne grand final teams.
-He tried his luck with Glenelg in the SANFL before returning to the Demons in 1962.
+He tried his luck with Glenleg in the SANFL before returning to the Demons in 1962.
 Such was his dependability after that he represented the Big V in 1964.

 Speaking on 3AW this year, Crompton recalled the drama of the finish.
 It had begun when Collingwood ruckman Ray Gabelich kicked what is also one of the most famous grand final goals, bouncing the ball awkwardly half-a-dozen times before steering it through to put the Magpies in front.
 Crompton thought the Demons were done.